We earn a commission for products purchased through some links in this article.

 Christmas is a time when all of our hearts are warmed with thoughts of presents, decorations, great food and happy times.

-We’ve come up with some lovely ideas that will not only be fun for all the family, but will also help others and teach your children the real spirit of Christmas.
+We’ve come up with some lovely ideas that will not only be fun for all the family, but will also help others and teach your children about the real spirit of Christmas.

 Spare change Christmas jar